What's New in Tracker.js

 data-track-performance="true"></script>

-The tracker captures DNS lookup time, TCP connection time, time to first byte (TTFB), DOM interactive, DOM complete, and full page load time.
-All sent as a $performance event — your agent can monitor site speed across all your projects and flag pages that are getting slow.
+The tracker captures DNS lookup time, TCP connection time, TTFB, DOM interactive, DOM complete, and full page load time as a $performance event.

 Time-on-Page Tracking